 As the first interview guest, Norma, one of our Moving Experts has a unique (and extremely useful) background in claims.
 She’s passionate about helping people simplify their moves and keep them claim-free by knowing what to expect and what to do.

-After all, who wants to deal with replacing broken furniture or mishaps?
+After all, who wants to deal with broken furniture?

 Packing Do’s: Best Ways to Properly Pack for a Move

 No matter how you plan on moving, if you’re not hiring packers, it’s a great idea to do some packing yourself.
 It’s equally important to pack correctly.
 This will reduce the chance that any accidents or injuries occur during your move.

 Here are the best tips for getting packing out of the way before move day—and doing it correctly so you don’t waste time or damage your items.

 Movers will move practically anything (that’s not a liability or illegal).
 Yes, that means luggage and suitcases, too!
 Instead of fretting about what you’re going to do with your wardrobe, break out your travel gear and put clean clothes inside.

 This is extra important if you have any thin, beaded, fringed, expensive or delicate fabrics to protect on your move as a suitcase is much safer than a box.

 If you have a vacuum-sealer bag system, you can get even more clothing into your suitcase.
 Remember to remove any luggage tags or attachments that could get snagged during your move.

 If you’re pondering how to move bowls and dishes, simply stacking them in a box is not a good idea.
 Newspapers can often be too thin to keep dishware from rattling in a box and chipping or breaking.
 Norma recommends wrapping dishes in bath towels and marking the box as much as possible: